 After the match results, a Resident's Training License application will be forwarded to the new resident by the program.

-A variety of activities are organized to allow residents to get acquainted with each other, the faculty, and the staff of the MAHEC Division of OB/GYN.
+A variety of activities are organized to allow residents to get acquainted with each other, the faculty, and the staff of the MAHEC Department of Ob/Gyn.

-First year residents are required to begin the program at the start of orientation with salary compensation.
+First year residents are required to begin the program at the start of orientation with stipend compensation.